-- 30.15 Only six team members per participating car (all of whom shall have been issued with and wearing special identification) are allowed in the signalling area during practice and the race. - People under 16 years of age are not allowed in the pit lane. - 30.16 Animals, except those which may have been expressly authorised by the FIA for use by security services, are forbidden on the track, in the pit lane, in the paddock or in any spectator area. - 30.17 The race director, the clerk of the course or the FIA medical delegate can require a driver to have a medical examination at any time during an Event. - If, after an incident, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay.
+- 30.14 If a driver has serious mechanical difficulties he must leave the track as soon as it is safe to do so. - 30.15 The car's rear light must be illuminated at all times when it is running on intermediate or wet-weather tyres.
+It shall be at the discretion of the race director to decide if a driver should be stopped because his rear light is not working.
+Should a car be stopped in this way it may re-join when the fault has been remedied. - 30.16 Only six team members per participating car (all of whom shall have been issued with and wearing special identification) are allowed in the signalling area during practice and the race. - People under 16 years of age are not allowed in the pit lane. - 30.17 Animals, except those which may have been expressly authorised by the FIA for use by security services, are forbidden on the track, in the pit lane, in the paddock or in any spectator area. - 30.18 The race director, the clerk of the course or the FIA medical delegate can require a driver to have a medical examination at any time during an Event. - If, after an incident, the Medical Warning Light signals that threshold forces have been exceeded the driver must present himself for examination in the circuit medical centre without delay. - 30.19 No team personnel who are associated in any way with the operation of the cars are permitted within the confines of the circuit during two six hour periods which commence ten hours before the scheduled start times of P1 and P3.